World championships in WWE: Undisputed WWE Universal Championship (2022–2024)

 Roman Reigns with the Undisputed WWE Universal Championship belt.
 Initially, he carried both the WWE and Universal Championship belts, but in June 2023, he was presented with a single championship belt representing both titles.
-As of April 2024, this belt now solely represents the WWE Championship.
+Since April 2025, this belt now solely represents the WWE Championship, following the deactivation of the Universal Championship.

 The Undisputed WWE Universal Championship was the term used by WWE to refer to both the WWE Championship and the Universal Championship being held and defended simultaneously by the same individual.
 This recognition came as a result of a Winner Takes All match at WrestleMania 38 in April 2022.
 WWE billed the match as a championship unification match though both titles maintained their individual lineages.
 At WrestleMania 38, SmackDown's Universal Champion Roman Reigns defeated Raw's WWE Champion Brock Lesnar to win the latter's title and become recognized as the Undisputed WWE Universal Champion.
-As the undisputed champion, Reigns was allowed to appear on both brands; as a result of the 2023 WWE Draft, however, he was drafted to SmackDown, thus making both championships under the Undisputed WWE Universal Championship banner exclusive to the brand.
+As the undisputed champion, Reigns was allowed to appear on both brands; as a result of the 2023 WWE Draft, he was drafted to SmackDown, thus making both championships under the Undisputed WWE Universal Championship banner exclusive to the brand.
 A new world title, the World Heavyweight Championship, was created and subsequently designated to Raw.

 On the June 2, 2023, episode of SmackDown, in celebration of Reigns reaching 1,000 days as Universal Champion, he was presented with a single belt, which features the same "Network Logo" design of the individual titles, but with notable differences.
 It is on a black strap, the WWE logo is encrusted with black gem stones, the background behind the logo is gold with nugget texturing, and the text at the bottom of the plate says "Undisputed Champion", while the side plates featured Reigns' logo.
 His manager Paul Heyman had continued to carry around the standard WWE and Universal Championship belts until the end of July.
 Cody Rhodes would defeat Reigns at WrestleMania XL Night 2 on April 7, 2024, to win the title.
 Following Rhodes's victory, WWE truncated the name to Undisputed WWE Championship.
 Up until April 20, 2025, WWE had also recognized Rhodes as Universal Champion, but upon his loss at WrestleMania 41, the Universal Championship's history was amended, removing Rhodes, with its lineage to have ended upon Reigns's defeat at WrestleMania XL and Reigns recognized as the final Universal Champion.